 Mr. Akram Atallah was appointed as Chief Operating Officer effective 20 September 2010.
-Mr. Atallah's compensation at the beginning of the fiscal year consisted of a base salary of US\$350,000 per year which has been increased to US\$462,875.00 per year effective 1 June 2012, additional at-risk compensation of up to 30 percent of base per year, and reasonable coverage under vacation, health and welfare plans including medical, dental, vision, life insurance and a 401(k) retirement plan that ICANN makes available to all its U.S. based employees.
+Since 1 June 2012, Mr. Atallah's compensation has consisted of a base salary of US\$462,875.00 per year, additional at-risk compensation of up to 30 percent of base per year, and reasonable coverage under vacation, health and welfare plans including medical, dental, vision, life insurance and a 401(k) retirement plan that ICANN makes available to all its U.S. based employees.